 Making cards

-I really like making cards however the funny thing is this is a new phonema for me.
-I never been much of a fan of cards, either buying them OR making them.
+I really like making cards however, the funny thing is this is a new phonema for me.
+I have never been much of a fan of cards, either buying them OR making them.
 This was until I purchased my first Scan N Cut.
-Low and behold… a sharp change occured and today is a different story.
+Lo and behold… a sharp change occurred and today is a different story.

-There are so many unique card designs, from pop up cards, flip out cards, cut out cards, concertina cards, tri-fold cards, box cards, 3D cards, and one of my favorite, the name card.
+There are so many unique card designs, from pop-up cards, flip-out cards, cut-out cards, concertina cards, tri-fold cards, box cards, 3D cards, and one of my favorites, the name card.

 There are of course many many more and I am slowly working my way through them all.
 LOL